leigh-hackspace/website-hugo/content/facilities/main_space/index.md

 subtitle: "Our general use space, for activities that need a bit more room."
 ---

-{{< image src="main_space.jpg" width="400x" class="is-pulled-right" title="The main space" >}}
+{{< image src="main-space.jpg" width="400x" class="is-pulled-right" title="The main space" >}}

-The main space is available for members to use for anything that isn't really covered by our other rooms.
-Next to the electronics bay it has a few desks and chairs, and is used for storage.
+Main Space is the central area of our Hackspace, laid out with tables and chairs, suitable for project work or hotdesking.
+A small kitchen is set out for teas and coffees with a tuck shop.

-In the past we've used the space to host activities for our open days, showing videos projected on one of the walls, and a quick meeting place for members to discuss and work on items.
+Main Space is a collaborative hub on member evenings, with people popping in and out of the workshops across the hall, electronics adjacent and the Pi room nearby.